kreuzert/jupyterhub-outpost/docs/usage/configuration.md

 c.JupyterHubOutpost.log_format = ...
 ```

-If more customization is required, one can do this directly in the configuration itself.  **TODO which configuration?
-Under the outpostConfig key?
-Really unclear here**
+If more customization is required, one can do this directly in the `outpost_config.py` file itself (possible via the `outpostConfig` key of the helm chart).
 ```python
 class TornadoGeneralLoggingFilter(logging.Filter):
   def filter(self, record):